All Episodes

 Our court system is bad enough.

-Sorry, that's a separate point probably.
+Sorry, that's a separate point, probably.

-It it's fair enough.
+It's fair enough.

-I mean this lady seemed to be pretty good though.
+I mean, this lady seemed to be pretty good, though.

-Slower pace of life sounds good to me, to be honest.
+Pace of life sounds good to me, to be honest.

-Yeah, and riddles with decline.
+It was mine riddles with decline.

-This is based on one experience, in sweeping judgments from one experience life experience.
+This is based on one experience.

-He was that looks like a water bottle to me, and that's some sort of brown liquid there.
+That looks like a water bottle to me, and that's some sort of brown liquid there.

 Orange to me.